 composite art reflecting solemnity and magnificence typical of Asia.
 That this original

 property has continued without impairment for 500 years makes it indeed rare, so

-that its value should be preserved as part of the world's intangible cultural heritage and its
+that its value should be preserved as part of the World Intangible Cultural Heritage and its

 benefits should be shared with a broad range of people worldwide.

-Jongmyo Jeryeak, Important Intangible Cultural Properties No. 1, was selected as 'Masterpieces
+Jongmyo Jeryeak, Important Intangible Cultural Property No. 1, was selected as 'Masterpieces

 of the Oral and Intangible Heritage of Humanity,' with Jongmyo Jerye, Important Intangible